Why It's So Important for You to Check Your Hormone Levels.

 Saliva Collection Versus Blood Spot?

 Many scientific studies have shown that there is a strong correlation between the levels of of steroid hormones in your saliva and the bio-available, or free levels of steroids in your bloodstream.
 The amount of steroid hormone that enters your salivary ducts and from there, your saliva, reflects the amount of steroid hormones that are available through your bloodstream for other tissues in your body.

-Saliva testing is easy and painless compared with blood testing of hormone levels.
-It can be done anywhere, any time and at a lower cost than blood testing.
-Hormones in saliva are exceptionally stable, which means that your saliva sample can be stored and shipped within a week while maintaining the information that is vital to determining your hormone levels.
+We currently offer both saliva and blood spot testing collection.
+Our hormone level testing is easy and painless.
+It can be done anywhere, any time and at a lower cost than blood testing done by a physician's visit.
+Hormones in saliva and in blood spot are exceptionally stable, which means that your samples can be stored and shipped within a week while maintaining the information that is vital to determining your hormone levels.

 How Can Hormone Tests Help You?

-There are a number of ways that salivary hormone tests can help you optimize your health.
+There are a number of ways that hormone tests can help you optimize your health.
 Depending upon which hormones are involved, there are usually certain symptoms present when your body has a hormonal imbalance.
-A saliva test can help you determine if the estrogens in your body are balanced with your progesterone levels, before you choose to begin using progesterone cream supplementation.
-After you have begun a program of hormone supplementation, a saliva test can help you determine how effective your efforts have been in creating hormonal balance.
+A hormone level test can help you determine if the estrogens in your body are balanced with your progesterone levels.
+After you have begun a program of hormone supplementation, a hormone test can help you determine how effective your efforts have been in creating hormonal balance.
 Too much estrogen, relative to the amount of progesterone, leads to excessive tissue proliferation, and, at the same time, if you have too much progesterone and not enough estrogen, you will experience problems related to estrogen deficiency.
 Supplementing your hormones is a vital part of anti-aging medicine that can help you extend your span of healthy, productive years.